immannan/elasticsearch/md/Lab_2.md

 ### Note

-The hits list contained within an array doesn\'t contain all matched documents.
-It would be wasteful to return everything that matched the search criteria, as there could be millions or billions of such matched documents.
 Elasticsearch truncates the hits by `size`, which can be optionally specified as a request parameter using `GET /_search?size=100`.
 The default value for the `size` is 10, hence the search hits array will contain up to 10 records by default.

 ##### Searching all documents in one index